shwartzmaster/Cheat-Sheet/README.md

 # Cheat Sheet

-### A quick refrence to the Markdown syntax
+### A quick reference to the Markdown syntax

 ## Over view

-This markdown cheat sheet provides ovweview of all the Mark down syntax elements.
-It can't cover every edge case, so if you need more information about any of these elements, refer to our refrence guides for [basic syntax](http://www.basicsyntax.com) and [extended syntax](http://www.extendedsyntax).
+This markdown cheat sheet provides overview of all the Mark down syntax elements.
+It can't cover every edge case, so if you need more information about any of these elements, refer to our reference guides for [basic syntax](BasicSyntax.md) and [extended syntax](ExtendedSyntax.md).

 ## Basic Syntax